There’s no doubt you have experienced professionals on your team. Does it mean you don’t need to train them? Absolutely not.

 📌 Related reading: Steal These Techniques for Writing Quick, Effective Procedures

 After identifying your company’s training needs and objectives, set measurable KPIs and define a method for evaluating the effectiveness of each program.
 By doing so, you’ll be able to spot weaknesses in your employee training and improve your strategy to deliver even better results.

-Specify the KPIs that align with your objectives.
-If you aim at improving customer service experience, examples of KPIs for you to track may be the following: first response time, average handle time, resolution rate, and cost per resolution.
+Specify the training KPIs that align with your objectives.
+If you aim at improving customer service experience, examples of KPIs for you to track may be the following: first response time, average handle time, resolution rate and cost per resolution.

 Most often, you’ll need to monitor how your KPIs are changing in time to measure the impact of your employee training.
 For example, to evaluate the effectiveness of a new onboarding program, you need to track how your employee retention has changed since you implemented it.

 When you define your KPIs, choose the method for data collection.
 These are the best ways to measure the success of your training programs:

 - One-on-one meetings.